skilld-labs/kaizer/scripts/theme-generator/README.md

 just added for testing purposes and to be as a reference for you to create other image styles.

-As a front-end developer - you are an architect of site layout, so you can understand which image styles you have to create on which media breakpoints and with which effects.
+As a front-end developer - you are an architect of site layout, so you can understand which image styles you have to create on which media breakpoints and with which image style effects.

 In `config.styles.yml` you will find an explanation how you should declare your image styles.